mbr/unleash/README.rst

     have had their version strings updated to the new version.
   * Check out the commit in a temporary directory, alongside a clean `virtualenv <http://virtualenv.org>`_.
+  * Check if the documentation, if present, can be built correctly.
   * Generate an ``sdist`` package from the checked out commit and see if it cleanly installs inside the virtualenv.
   * Runs unittests inside the virtualenv.